mdsimpson42/converse/README.md

 Step 2 - Install Jekyll using `gem install jekyll bundler`.

+Step 3 - You may have to run `bundle install` to install any remaining dependencies.

 More info can be found in the [Jekyll Documentation](https://jekyllrb.com/docs/).

 ## Running Locally